Fine Motor How To

 Are you worried that your toddler or preschooler isn’t developing the fine motor skills to be able to write “on time”?
 Well, the good news is that you’re probably worrying about nothing!
 If you’re providing lots of play opportunities, reading daily, and limiting screen time, your kiddo is most likely right on track.

 But just in case, I’ve put together this Fine Motor Activities How To.
 It provides important tips to help you figure out how to choose fine motor toys and activities.
-Because playing with those is the first and most important part of being able to write.
+Because playing with those is one of the first and most important parts of being able to write.

 When you choose fine motor toys for your kids, make sure they have at least one of these features: Push, Twist, Pinch or Pull!
 And provide a variety, as each of those skills works those little fingers in different ways.
 Here are a few examples.

 These pegs by Lauri are a great option for the Push feature.
 Plus, they have a lovely smooth feel that’s appealing to kids.